-Professionally, Dr. Hall is Senior Vice President of Hitchcock Automotive Resources, headquartered in City of Industry, CA. The company owns and operates Puente Hills Toyota-Scion, Northridge Toyota-Scion, Toyota-Scion of Santa Barbara, South Bay BMW, South Bay MINI, Puente Hills Collision Center and Hitchcock Commercial Properties.
-Dr. Hall is responsible for the company’s human resource, legal, insurance, and government relations operations.
+Professionally, Dr. Hall is senior vice president of Hitchcock Automotive Resources, headquartered in City of Industry, CA. The company owns and operates Puente Hills Toyota-Scion, Northridge Toyota-Scion, Toyota-Scion of Santa Barbara, South Bay BMW, South Bay MINI, Puente Hills Collision Center and Hitchcock Commercial Properties.
+He is responsible for the company’s human resource, legal, insurance, and government relations operations.

-His many other civic activities include: Board Member of the San Gabriel Valley YMCA since l992 for which he currently serves as Vice Chairman; Chairman of the Industry Manufacturers Council (IMC) Human Resources Committee since 1999; Vice Chairman of the San Gabriel Valley Civic Alliance since 2010; and Vice Chairman of the Oversight Board of the Successor Agency for both the Covina Redevelopment Agency and the San Dimas Redevelopment Agency since 2011.
+Trustee Hall’s many civic activities include: Vice President of the San Gabriel Valley YMCA; Chairman of the Industry Manufacturers Council (IMC) Human Resources Committee; Board Member of the Regional Chamber of Commerce-San Gabriel Valley; Board Member of the San Gabriel Valley Civic Alliance; and Vice Chairman of the Oversight Board of the Successor Agency for both the Covina Redevelopment Agency and the San Dimas Redevelopment Agency.

 Dr. Hall’s has received numerous honors for his civic and community service, including the Mt.
 SAC Honors Program Runnebohm Award (2010), the Youth Science Center’s Community Partner Award (2007), the San Gabriel Valley YWCA’s Community Commitment Award (2000), the Puente Hills Area Chamber of Commerce’s Silver Service Award (1998), and the American Heart Association’s Exceptional Service Award (1993).

-Prior to joining Hitchcock Automotive Resources, Dr. Hall enjoyed a successful academic career as a university professor and federal employee.
-He served as an Assistant Professor at the U.S. Air Force Academy, Assistant Professor at Brown University, and Forest Sherman Professor of Public Diplomacy at the U.S. Naval War College.
-He earned his B.A. at the University of Kansas and his Ph.D. from Stanford University.
+Prior to joining Hitchcock Automotive Resources, Dr. Hall enjoyed a fulfilling academic career as a university professor and federal employee.
+He served as an assistant professor at the U.S. Air Force Academy, assistant professor at Brown University, and Forest Sherman Professor of Public Diplomacy at the U.S. Naval War College.
+He earned his B.A. at the University of Kansas and his Ph.D. at Stanford University.